ssldhl/sushilthe.github.io/_posts/2013-07-29-facebook-hackercup-2012.md

 ![Facebook Hackercup](/assets/images/hackercup.jpg "Facebook Hackercup")

-Last year i took part in Facebook hacker cup 2012.
+Last year, I took part in Facebook hacker cup 2012.
 There were three brain storming questions presented and solving any one of them would qualify me but i was quite unlucky as i couldn't pass through the qualification round.

-The problem i tried solving was Alphabet soup.
-##Alphabet Soup

-Alfredo Spaghetti really likes soup,especially when it contains alphabet pasta.
-Every day he constructs a sentence from letters, places the letters into a bowl of broth and enjoys delicious alphabet soup.

-Today, after constructing the sentence, Alfredo remembered that the Facebook Hacker Cup starts today!
-Thus, he decided to construct the phrase "HACKERCUP".
-As he already added the letters to the broth, he is stuck with the letters he originally selected.
-Help Alfredo determine how many times he can place the word "HACKERCUP" side-by-side using the letters in his soup.

-##Input

-The first line of the input file contains a single integer T: the number of test cases.
-T lines follow, each representing a single test case with a sequence of upper-case letters and spaces: the original sentence Alfredo constructed.

-##Output

-Output T lines, one for each test case.
-For each case, output "Case #t: n", where t is the test case number (starting from 1) and n is the number of times the word "HACKERCUP" can be placed side-by-side using the letters from the sentence.

-##Constraints

-* 1 < T ≤ 20
-* Sentences contain only the upper-case letters A-Z and the space character
-* Each sentence contains at least one letter, and contains at most 1000 characters, including spaces

-##Example input

-5

-WELCOME TO FACEBOOK HACKERCUP

-CUP WITH LABEL HACKERCUP BELONGS TO HACKER

-QUICK CUTE BROWN FOX JUMPS OVER THE LAZY DOG

-MOVE FAST BE BOLD

-HACK THE HACKERCUP

-##Example Output

-Case #1: 1

-Case #2: 2

-Case #3: 1

-Case #4: 0

-Case #5: 1

-{% gist 6102828 %}
+The problem that i tried solving was [Alphabet soup]({{ site.url }}/assets/files/alphabet-soup/alphabet-soup.pdf) where i was provided with the [file]({{ site.url }}/assets/files/alphabet-soup/alphabet_soup.txt) to check whether my program would produce the correct result.
+The result was to be submitted within six minutes time-frame and any programming language could be used so i used the c programming language.
+The program i had written to solve the problem was: {% gist 467f46c5cde7b2422ffe %}

+This program produced the [output]({{ site.url }}/assets/files/alphabet-soup/output-bad.txt).

+Unfortunately, i was not able to proceed as my program was incorrect.
+The possible reason is that i have used string of length 1000 which can only hold 999 characters and the loop for(i=0;i<=7;i++) has no sense as the maximum number that hold[] can handle is 6.
+So, probably the right solution would be: {% gist 6103050 %}

+This program produced the [output]({{ site.url }}/assets/files/alphabet-soup/output-correct.txt), which was the correct output.